 History of the Market

-The area that is currently Kensington Market was first developed in 1815 by George Taylor Denison in the early 1800s.
+The area that is currently Kensington Market was first developed in 1815 by George Taylor Denison.
 The Denison estate was divided into plots and during the 1880s, Irish, British and Scottish immigrants built houses on the property.
 In the early 20th century, Kensington saw an influx of Jewish immigrants, mostly from Russia and eastern and south-central Europe.
 The district was then known as the Jewish Market.
-Beginning in the 1950s and 60s, Kensington Market immigrants from countries around the world made the district even more diverse—a tradition that has continued over the years.
+Beginning in the 1950s and 60s, Kensington Market immigrants from countries around the world made the district even more diverse — a tradition that has continued over the years.

 The market has managed to stave off gentrification to a certain extent, maintaining its unique personality and making it one of the city’s top attractions.

 Kensington Market is located to the west of the downtown region of the city and the area is bordered by Bathurst Street, Dundas Street, College Street, and Spadina Avenue and spreads out over a few other streets, centered along Augusta, Baldwin and Kensington.
 The area is easily accessed by public transit.

 From the Bloor-Danforth Line, exit at Spadina and take the 510 Spadina streetcar south to Nassau.
 Exit and continue south to Baldwin and go right.
 The closest subway station is St. Patrick on the University-Spadina Line.
 If you’re on the Yonge Street line you should exit at Dundas.
 From either station you can cut out most of the walking time by riding the 505 Dundas Street West Street car westbound to Spadina Avenue.
 Exit the streetcar and continue one block further west to Kensington Avenue and go right.